Project-Pandora-Game/pandora-documentation/Getting_started.md

 Git is a source code repository tool that allows several people to work on a software product at the same time and in parallel (amazing, no?).
 In order to contribute, you need an account, though.
 Just go [to the github page](https://github.com) and create one.
 If you already have such an account, you can skip this step, but as project Pandora is a NSFW project, dealing with various not so well received kinks, it may be wise not to use your work account for contributing.
 Just saying...

 Once there, you can find project Pandora [here](https://github.com/Project-Pandora-Game).

-### Request Access to the Pandora project
-The easiest way to get access would be to kindly ask in the #general channel of [our Discord](https://discord.gg/EnaPvuQf8d).
-It's also cool to give a short introduction of yourself.

 ### Development environment
 We strongly recommend using Visual Studio Code (VSC) here.
 There should be an installer available for every platform.
 Just go [here](https://code.visualstudio.com/download), download and install it.